kaswan21/company_registration/README.md

-# Bluestock — Company Registration & Verification Module
+#Company Registration & Verification Module

 A modern, full-stack application for company registration and verification built with React, Firebase, Express, and PostgreSQL.